 Video Remote Interpreting (VRI) Resource Center

-NEW: Check out the VRI Resource Center as we continue to develop our collection of database, vendor, and supporting documentation for interpreters and courts.
+Check out the VRI Resource Center as we continue to develop our collection of database, resource, and supporting documentation for interpreters and courts.

 Featured Items and Publications

 NCSC's A National Call to Action Access to Justice for Limited English Proficient Litigants: Creating Solutions to Language Barriers in State Courts serves as a helpful road map to jurisdictions as they work toward improving services to LEP litigants.
 Read more...